kinda/kinda-pdf-document/docs/kinda-document.md

       height: 297
   }
   ```
-  - `paddingTop`, a number specify the distance between the component and its content on top side in millimeter, default to `10`mm.
+  - `paddingTop`, a number specify the distance between the component and its content on top side in millimeter, defaults to `10`mm.
-  - `paddingRight`, padding on the right side, default to `10`mm.
+  - `paddingRight`, padding on the right side, defaults to `10`mm.
-  - `paddingBottom`, padding on the bottom side, default to `10`mm.
+  - `paddingBottom`, padding on the bottom side, defaults to `10`mm.
-  - `paddingLeft`, padding on the left side, default to `10`mm.
+  - `paddingLeft`, padding on the left side, defaults to `10`mm.
-  - `paddings`, an object define the distance between this component and its content on each side, Its a combination of `paddingTop` `paddingRight` `paddingBottom` and `paddingLeft`.
+  - `paddings`, an object define all four padding properties on each side, It is a combination of `paddingTop` `paddingRight` `paddingBottom` and `paddingLeft`.
 It has four properties:
     - `top`, top side.
     - `right`, right side.
     - `bottom`, bottom side.
     - `left`, left side.

-  You can set up paddings in these format:
+  You can set up paddings in these formats:

   #### example:
   ```js